georgeroubie/CSS-Style-Guide/README.md

 * Use `//` insted of `/* */`, if you are using a CSS Preprocessor.
 * Include one space after the `//`.
 * Use comment section to explain what the class does.
+* Comments should always follow by a new line.

 ```scss
 // BAD Example